 An Overview of Joint Supplements

 The health of our joints has an impact on our quality of life and determines how active we can be.
 It is estimated that over 30% of the adult population suffer from some sort of chronic pain usually associated with the degradation of joints.
 The figures jump up to nine out of ten people when the age goes up to 60.
 Many of us suffer from chronic joint pain and choose to use drugs such as Non-Steroidal Anti-Inflammatory Drugs, NSAID’s, which are not without side effects.
-There are some safe and effective natural remedies that may be used to help alleviate pain, improve joint mobility and the health of our joint tissues.
+There are some safe and effective supplements for joints that may be used to help alleviate pain, improve joint mobility and the health of our joint tissues.

 The most common type of joint concern is arthritis.
 Arthritis is a general term for numerous conditions that may affect any joint or tissue in our body.
 The most common form of arthritis is osteoarthritis.
 Osteoarthritis affects the weight bearing joints such as the back, knees, hips and the small bones in your hands.
 These joint tissues are affected because of the repeated use of them which results in the loss of the cartilage between the bones.
 When the cartilage which cushions the joints degrades, the result is bone rubbing onto bone causing a loss of flexibility, joint swelling and joint pain.
+Since arthritis is degenerative, many people choose to take control of their health by investing in natural remedies for arthritis.

 I have highlighted some of the most popular joint supplements to counter pain and encourage joint mobility.